legacysurvey/legacysurvey/pages/dr7/description.rst

 The total numbers of the different morphological types in DR7 are:

 ================= ==================
-Number of Sources Type
+Number of Sources Primary Objects of Type
 ================= ==================
+   834,782,188    *All*
-   834,782,188    Objects in a Primary brick 400,038,485    ``PSF``
+   400,038,485    ``PSF``
    329,081,955    ``REX``
     73,989,292    ``EXP``